The Golden Dragon Moral Story

 But Aurum, being wise and perceptive, sensed the knights’ intentions and warned them to turn back before it was too late.
 He explained that his golden scales were not meant to be taken by force and that their greed would only bring them ruin.

-READ ALSO: The Dancing Shoes Moral Story
+READ ALSO: The Brave Little Fish Moral Story

 The knights, however, ignored Aurum’s warnings and attacked him with their weapons, hoping to overpower him and claim his golden scales.
 But Aurum, with his mighty strength and fiery breath, easily defeated the knights and sent them fleeing in terror.